hbekel/keyman64/README.md

     k: invert port a bit 0
     k: exec r

-Now if we press 'arrow-left-r', the reset line will be driven from tristate to low for 10 milliseconds and then tristated again, effectively causing the C64 to reset.
+Now if we press `<cmd>-r`, the reset line will be driven from tristate to low for 10 milliseconds and is then tristated again, effectively causing the C64 to reset.

-And if we press 'arrow-left-k', the kernal will be switched just like before, but then the reset sequence bound to key 'r' will be executed in addition.
+And if we press `<cmd>-k`, the kernal will be switched just like before, but then the reset sequence bound to `<cmd>-r` will be executed in addition.

-Thus we can switch the kernal and immediately reset the C64 simply by pressing 'arrow-left-k' instead of having to turn off the C64, flip a switch and turn the C64 back on every time we want to change the kernal.
+Thus we can switch the kernal and immediately reset the C64 simply by pressing `<cmd>-k` instead of having to turn off the C64, flip a switch and turn the C64 back on every time we want to change the kernal.